wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/fast-forward-differencing.md

 ![Figure 1: you can think about the derivative as the slope of a tangent line.
 Using forward difference, we can approximate this derivative.
 When h decreases, the estimation of this derivative becomes more accurate.
 In this example, the black line is the actual tangent an f(x), and the blue line is the approximated tangent using forward differencing for two values of h.](/images/bezier/derivative.gif?)

 What does it mean exactly?
 As shown in figure 1, the line we obtain using this method approximates the expected derivative at x.
-The error of this approximation depends on h: as h decreases (towards a limit which is 0), the approximation of this derivative gets closer to the exact solution (figure 1).
+The error of this approximation depends on h: as h decreases (towards a limit which is 0), the approximation of this derivative gets closer to the expected solution (Figure 1).
 But before we say more about the magnitude of the difference between this approximation and the expected solution, let's mention that we can compute the next position f(x + h) on the curve by rearranging the term of the previous equation:

 $$f(x + h) \approx f(x) + hf'(x)$$